Nriver/anki-web-server/README.md

 # anki-web-server

 !!!
+The project is no longer being maintained due to the constant changes and code refactoring of Anki.
+Adapting to each update has become too exhausting. !!!

 Warning.
-The software is in a early stage, backup your data before use !!!
+The software is in a early stage, backup your data before use

 [anki](https://apps.ankiweb.net/) is a great website.
 It's supposed to be a life saver for people want to learn with flash cards.
 However, their sever is too slow and often fail to sync data from my iPhone.